an622673/advent_of_code/README.md

 There only had to be one method of error handling, when IDs such as 222222 fit the invalid criteria multiple times and are therefore counted too much.
 Sets are useful.
 - Day 3: day3_sol.py - This is my favorite so far.
 The part 2 solution is comparatively fast and efficient, and should work for any number of batteries (so part 1 as well).
 However, I spent way more time than I needed realizing that .readlines() imports the newline character, which really messed up my exclusion of digits that are too close to the end.
+- Day 4: Solution is good and gave me a chance to use some code that is actually relevant to my degree, which was nice.
+Unfortunately I am not good at visualization, because I think this would be a very illustrative one.
+Maybe I will revisit in the future.
+- Day 5: Destructive lists are so good, and yet so bad.
+I spent about 30 minutes debugging and seeing great logical outputs before adding the max() to stop overwriting the original stop index of the range.
+Had to write my own test case for the first time to see the behavior.